Chevrolet Corvette C2 Cabriolet (1965)

 - Location: 49205 Hasbergen, Germany

-- Number of owners: unknown (current owner has owned it for over 4 years)
+- Number of vehicle owners: unknown (current owner for over 4 years)

 - No accidents under current ownership